 Countries can use currency rates to influence their economy — for example, by devaluing their currency, they can make the price of goods they produce cheaper and boost exports.

 But CFA franc countries aren't able to independently set their exchange rate.

-With the CFA franc tied to the strong Euro, their prices are automatically higher.
-This does not only reduces the competitiveness of their economies, it also favors imports from countries with weak currencies, like China.
+With the CFA franc tied to the strong euro, their prices are automatically higher.
+This not only reduces the competitiveness of their economies, it also favors imports from countries with weak currencies, like China.

 The import of finished products in turn limits the industrialization of CFA zone members and makes them more dependent than they already are on exporting raw commodities, critics say.

 Defenders of the CFA franc say that the currency stability keeps inflation down — it is less than 2% for the West African Economic and Monetary Union.
 This stability is attractive to investors and brings in more money to the region.

 Economist Nubukpo believes, however, that this investment solely benefits the elite.

 Around 70 percent of the population in the CFA zone work in the agricultural sector.
 These small enterprises have difficulty getting loans because of high interest rates.

 The West African Central Bank states that there is no preferential treatment for lending — first and foremost, it comes down to the borrower's ability to pay.